RichardKlem/KNN_image_inpainting/README.md

 We take credits only on these particular changes.
 The rest goes to Yu and others.

 Please follow the LICENCE files in all sub-folders.

+We were able to train original model from scratch and our enhanced model each on single 3060 Ti/3070 Ti.
+That means 8 GB of VRAM is sufficient for batch size 8 witch consistent results.